Bridgeport station (Connecticut): Station layout

 The station has two high-level side platforms, each eight cars long.
 The western platform, adjacent to Track 3, is generally used by westbound/southbound Metro-North and Amtrak trains.
 The eastern platform, adjacent to Track 4, is generally used by eastbound/northbound Metro-North and Amtrak trains.
 The New Haven Line uses four tracks at this location.
-The two inner tracks, not adjacent to either platform, are used only by express trains, including the Acela Express.
+The two inner tracks, not adjacent to either platform, are used only by express trains, including the Acela.

 The station has 1,453 parking spaces, with 950 owned by the state.